mp-czhang/mp-czhang.github.io/_research/research-3.md

 collection: research
 ---

-I developed a new framework to accurately measure local noise power spectrum [J1, O1], and patient-specific NPS using PCD-CT [J2, O2].
-I also developed AI-based bootstrapping framework to estimate patient-specific NPS for a non-linear CT system [O12, O12].
+- I developed a new framework to accurately measure local noise power spectrum, and patient-specific NPS using PCD-CT.
+- I also developed AI-based bootstrapping framework to estimate patient-specific NPS for a non-linear CT system..